-The study of Science aims to develop students' innate curiosity of the world around them and enhance their appreciation and understanding of the many ways in which Science plays a role in their daily life.
+The study of Science aims to develop students' innate curiosity of the world around them and enhance their appreciation and understanding of the many ways in which Science plays a role in their daily lives.
 Teaching and learning in Science offers an opportunity for students to appreciate the role of science in society and the way it contributes to their personal, environmental, cultural and economic well-being.

-Through the study of junior Science at Merici College, students become empowered to act knowledgeably and responsibly in an increasingly scientific society.
-They will be equipped to distinguish between evidence and opinion and make informed and responsible decisions about scientific issues.
-Merici College also prepares students for continuing study of Science at College levels.
+Through the study of junior Science at Merici College, students become empowered to act knowledgeably, responsibly and sustainably in an increasingly scientific society.
+They will be equipped to distinguish between evidence and opinion and make informed and responsible decisions about scientific issues, particularly those impacting the environment.
+Merici College also aims to prepare students for the study of Science at a senior level in Year 11 and 12.